wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

 When information from several services are required to construct a response to a client request, service chaining needs to be implemented.
 That is, several services are integrated based on some business logic and exposed as a single, aggregated service.

-In this use tutorial, when a client sends a request for a medical appointment, the Micro Integrator performs several service call to multiple back-end services in order to construct the response that includes all the necessary details.
+In this tutorial, when a client sends a request for a medical appointment, the Micro Integrator performs several service call to multiple back-end services in order to construct the response that includes all the necessary details.

-To build this mediation flow, you will update the API resource from the [previous tutorial](transforming-message-content.md) to send messages through the Micro Integrator to the back-end service using the **Call** mediator instead of the **Send** mediator.
-Using the Call mediator allows you to specify all service invocations one after the other within a single sequence.
+To build this mediation flow, you will update the API resource from the [Message Transformation](transforming-message-content.md) tutorial to send messages through the Micro Integrator to the back-end service using the **Call** mediator instead of the **Send** mediator.
+The Call mediator allows you to specify all service invocations one after the other within a single sequence.
 You will then use the **PayloadFactory** mediator to take the response from one back-end service and change it to the format that is accepted by the other back-end service.

 ## Let's get started!